yusrialsanaani/Tourist-Recommender-System/READme.md

 **Description**

-Implement a recommendation system based on content and collaborative filtering, leveraging many algorithms to provide different prediction features such as providing recommendations based on:
+Implementing a recommendation system based on content and collaborative filtering, leveraging many algorithms to provide different prediction features such as providing recommendations based on:
 - Attraction type
 - Targeted province
 - The best time to visit the attraction
 - Multiple combined features

 Resulting with multi functional recommender system that based on content, context and ratings.

-Choosing the best performing model and implemented a chatbot for it.
+Then choosing the best performing model and implemented a chatbot for it.
 Therefore, the recommender system turned out to be very useful and convenient to use for the tourists.

+## **The Recommender System (RS) Framework**

-The Recommender System RS Framework is shown below:
+The Recommender System (RS) Framework is shown below:

 ![image](https://user-images.githubusercontent.com/89004966/171489035-854e7d15-908c-4ce1-998a-3b31ed21c140.png)